njanshemil-collab/python-scripts/README.md

 # python-scripts

-13 scripts built in 9 days as part of my Python learning journey.
+14 scripts built in 18 days as part of my Python learning journey.

 Projects

-calculator.py — It is a calculator ready to face any errors, that it is UNBREAKABLE.
+1. calculator.py - It is a calculator ready to face any errors, that it is UNBREAKABLE.

+2. imp_game.py - number guessing game

+3. advanced_calculator.py - calculator using functions

-file_organizer.py — Give a path to a folder it organizes each file with its extension.
+4. file_organizer.py - Give a path to a folder it organizes each file with its extension.

-bulk_renamer.py —It will rename all files with one code , Saves Time
+5. bulk_renamer.py - It will rename all files with one code , Saves Time

-csv_cleaner.py - cleans csv by giving path or filename
+6. csv_cleaner.py - cleans csv by giving path or filename

-excel_report_maker.py - it will make excel sheet from csv.user can decide filename,sheetname. also user can decide to make sheet with or without cleaning
+7. excel_report_maker.py - it will make excel sheet from csv.user can decide filename,sheetname. also user can decide to make sheet with or without cleaning

+8. error_handling.py - give the errors occuring

+9. folder_explorer.py - explores the folder and give the file names

+10. marks_tracker.py - can enter names and marks , retrieve details by name

+11. text_cleaner.py - clean text by removing extra whitespace in between words and in the starting and ending

+12. word_counter.py - can count the words in text files

+13. fetch_page.py - get page status_code and the content

+14. price_scraper.py - multi page scraper

 #Skills learned

-Solve real problems

-Organize files automatically

-Rename bulk files

-Clean messy text

-clean csv and make excel sheets with csv
+pandas

+requests

+BeautifulSoup

+file handling

+web scraping

+os module

+try/except

+while true Input validation